FAQ

 Q: When will I find out about my results?

 A: Sequencing and return of results may take up to 12 weeks once your sample has been received at the Helix lab.
 Helix will notify you by email with updates regarding the status of your sample and when your results are ready to be viewed on your Helix account.
-Your genetic results will also be populated to your medical record and viewable through MyChart if you are a Renown patient.
+Your genetic results will also be populated to your medical record and viewable through MyChart.

 Q: What if I do not have a genetic variant for these conditions?

-A: Only about 1% of the population will have the genetic variants we are currently screening for.
+A: Only about 1% of the population will have the genetic variants that are understood to cause an increased risk for the conditions we are currently screening for.
 That means about 99% of the study participants will not have a pathogenic/likely pathogenic variant for the 3 conditions we are currently screening for.
-If no DNA variants are found for the conditions being tested, then you are not at increased risk for the conditions tested and no action is needed.
+If no DNA variants are found for the conditions being tested, this is reassuring, but there are other causes of cancer and heart disease that were not evaluated as part of this test.
+Lifestyle, family history, environment, personal medical history and other genetic conditions all contribute to your overall health and personal risk for disease.
+Therefore, continued routine screening for cancer and coronary artery disease is important.
+Please talk with your doctor about ongoing recommended screening for cancer and heart disease.
 You may still be contacted by your provider for additional follow-up.

 Q: Are these results final?
 Do I no longer need to worry about the conditions you are screening for?

 The American College of Medical Genetics provides a list of other genetic conditions that can be diagnosed and managed through genetic screening, Healthy Nevada Project is currently reporting on the top 3 conditions: Hereditary Breast and Ovarian Cancer Syndrome, Lynch Syndrome, and Familial Hypercholesterolemia.
 The Healthy Nevada Project will continue to report on more hereditary risks in the near future.
-With the advancement of genomic medicine, researchers will update the screening of your DNA.
+With the advancement of genomic medicine, It is possible we may offer the return of additional results in the future.

 Q: Will I get any more results in the future?

 A: The American College of Medical Genetics provides a list of other genetic conditions that can be diagnosed and managed through genetic screening.
 Healthy Nevada Project is currently reporting on the top 3 conditions: Hereditary Breast and Ovarian Cancer Syndrome, Lynch Syndrome, and Familial Hypercholesterolemia.
-We will continue to test for and report on other hereditary risks in the near future.
-With the advancement of genomic medicine, researchers will update the screening of your DNA.
+It is possible we may offer the return of additional results in the future.
 Continue to check your emails regularly and if you have any concerns about your health, consult with your physician.

 Privacy Protection